Waterfalls of Kauai

 [Back to top]

-Click on the waterfalls below to read more about them.
+To get a glimpse of what each waterfall looks like, check out the table below.
+Click on the waterfalls to read more about them.

 Have comments (or would like to read other people's comments) about the waterfalls in this region?
 Click here